uloveqian2021/uloveqian2021/README.md

 - 👋 Hi, I’m @uloveqian2021
-- 👀 I’m interested in NLP/KG/MM
+- 👀 I’m interested in NLP/KG/ASR
-- 🌱 I’m currently learning Dialogue
+- 🌱 I’m currently learning Dialogue/ASR
 - 💞️ I’m looking to collaborate on **
 - 📫 How to reach me ...